htcondor/htcondor/docs/version-history/introduction-version-history.rst

 Starting with version 6.0.1, HTCondor adopted a new, hopefully easy to understand version numbering scheme.
 It reflects the fact that HTCondor is both a production system and a research project.
-The numbering scheme was primarily taken from the Linux kernel’s version numbering, so if you are familiar with that, it should seem quite natural.
+The numbering scheme was primarily taken from the Linux kernel's version numbering, so if you are familiar with that, it should seem quite natural.

 There will usually be two HTCondor versions available at any given time,